Installing Blinds Cost Guide 2024 - How Much is Fitting Blinds?

 The first decision is whether or not you want to fit your blinds DIY (we'll discuss this in greater detail in the next section).
 Let's say you decide to install them yourself, as we imagine you probably intend to.

 Most homeowners go with internally mounted blinds for aesthetic and practical reasons.
-If you find that you have too shallow a window frame for adding mounting brackets, externally mounted blinds would be a better choice, if appropriate.
+If you find that you have a window frame that is too shallow to add mounting brackets, externally mounted blinds would be a better choice if appropriate.

 Lastly, before getting to the installation process, ensure you have the necessary tools and equipment to complete the job.